mlabs-haskell/DeNS/doc/Architecture.md

                                          | DNS server |
                                           ------------
                                                 |
-                                                | Updates the DNS databse
+                                                | Updates the DNS database
                                                 | from changes in the set
                    Listens for events           |
  --------------                         ---------------          --------------